OpenFn/docs/articles/2022-09-19-auth-security.md

    Comment: “would there be a way for the DPG community to have a common approach to authentication and authorization?”

-6. Identity and Access Management
+### C. Identity and Access Management

 User’s identities and their access changes over time (a user may leave an organization and need to have their account deleted, or they may start working on a new project which requires them to acquire new permissions).
 Implementing easy ways to track/audit, grant and revoke access is key to ensuring that administrators properly manage user access over time.

 Administrators should have visibility over users and their permissions to quickly identify if any user has access to resources that are not required for their role and stay in line with the principle of least privilege.
 Simple access requests are also key - if the flow for granting a user new permissions takes too long, there is a risk that administrators might grant more access than required to avoid having to come back for future requests.

 <!-- <p id="gdcalert3" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline image link here (to images/image3.png).
 Store image on your image server and adjust path/filename/extension if necessary. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert4">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>